Melbourne International Comedy Festival

-The Festival also produces three flagship development programs: Raw Comedy, Australia's biggest open mic competition; Class Clowns, a national comedy competition for high school students; and Deadly Funny, an Indigenous comedy competition that celebrates the unique humour of Indigenous Australians.
-The Festival also undertakes an annual national roadshow, showcasing festival highlights in regional towns across Australia.
+MICF also produces three flagship development programs: Raw Comedy, Australia's biggest open mic competition; Class Clowns, a national comedy competition for high school students; and Deadly Funny, an Indigenous comedy competition that celebrates the unique humour of Indigenous Australians.
+Awards are given for the best acts of the development programs as well as other categories of performances.
+The festival also undertakes an annual national roadshow, showcasing festival highlights in regional towns across Australia.

 History

-The festival was launched in 1987 at a media conference hosted by Barry Humphries (as Sir Les Patterson) and Peter Cook.
-According to the festival's co-founder, John Pinder, the idea of holding an international comedy festival originated in the early 1980s.
+The festival was founded in 1986 by John Pinder and his business partner Roger Evans.
+According to Pinder, the idea of holding an international comedy festival originated in the early 1980s.
 In 1986, Pinder persuaded the Victorian Tourism Commission to fund an overseas trip in order to visit other international comedy festivals and investigate the possibility of holding a festival in Melbourne.
-Pinder became convinced it would work, and after his return wrote a report for the state government, which they accepted.
-The following year, the first annual Melbourne International Comedy Festival launched.
+Pinder became convinced it would work, and after his return he wrote a report for the state government, which they accepted.
+The inaugural festival was launched in 1987 at a media conference hosted by Barry Humphries (as Sir Les Patterson) and Peter Cook.